Donald Trump Is Pushing Smear Of Martin Gugino To Downplay ‘Larger Problems,’ ‘Salon’ Writer Says

 Donald Trump recently suggested that Martin Gugino, the man who suffered a critical injury after being pushed by Buffalo police, was associated with Antifa and attempting to scan police communications.
-In a Wednesday piece for Raw Story, Salon writer Amanda Marcotte claims that this “bizarre and baseless smear” is part of an attempt to downplay the “legitimate concerns and organizing prowess” of the Black Lives Matter movement.
+In a Wednesday piece for Raw Story, Salon writer Amanda Marcotte claimed that this “bizarre and baseless smear” is part of an attempt to downplay the “legitimate concerns and organizing prowess” of the Black Lives Matter movement.

 “As the pressure mounts, expect to see more and more of these conspiracy theories proliferate through both right wing media and on social media platforms,” Marcotte wrote.
 “It seems some conservatives would rather spend time on these conspiracy theories than talk about the larger problems being highlighted by the protests.”

-Marcotte paralleled the claims about Gugino with other purported right-wing theories, including that George Floyd’s death was faked, that billionaire left-wing philanthropist George Soros is behind the recent protests, and that the coronavirus is a hoax to harm Trump’s chances in November.
+Marcotte paralleled the claims about Gugino with other purported right-wing allegations, including the claim that George Floyd’s death was faked, that billionaire left-wing philanthropist George Soros is behind the recent protests, and that the coronavirus is a hoax to harm Trump’s chances in November.

 Marcotte said that argument over such theories is best achieved by focusing on how each theory purportedly pushes “baseless claims” to further a “racist agenda.”